Prospective PhD Students

 Q15.
 Can you tell me more about your lab and what kinds of projects you're working on?

 A15.
 Definitely.
-The best place to start is by reading through my lab's overview page.
-This will give you a good idea of what we care about and what we've been up to lately.
-I also recommend reading my "About" page and my "Students" page, which provide more insight and specifics about our research interests.
-You can also see our lab's recent publications on my Google Scholar profile.
+The best place to start is by reading through my lab's page.
+After that, I recommend checking out our lab's recent publications on my Google Scholar profile.

 Q16.
 It is okay to reach out and express my interest in applying to work with you and your lab?